googlegenomics/gcp-variant-transforms/docs/vcf_files_preprocessor.md

   two kinds of the mismatches are handled:
   1. The defined field type is `Integer`, but the provided value is float.
      Correct the type to be `Float`.
-  2. Defined num is `A`, but the provided values do not have the same cardinality as the alternate bases.
-Infer the num to be `None`.
+  2. Defined num is `A` (i.e. one value for each alternate base), but the provided values do not have the same cardinality as the alternate bases.
+     Infer the num to be unknown (i.e. `.`).

 ## Running VCF files to BigQuery Preprocessor